Medically Reviewed by Dany Paul Baby, MD on March 04, 2022

-Practice portion control by asking for half your meal to be boxed up before it’s brought out.
+Ask for half of your meal to be boxed up before you get it.

-Check serving sizes.
+What’s the serving size?
 The nutrition info may look good, but does the package contain two servings instead of one?

 If it says "whole grain," read the ingredients.
 Whole wheat or whole grain should be the first one.

-Losing weight is one of the best things you can do to help prevent heart disease.
 Extra pounds make you more likely to get high cholesterol, high blood pressure, and type 2 diabetes.
 These all affect the lining of your arteries, making them more likely to collect plaque from cholesterol.
-Losing weight -- especially belly fat -- helps raise HDL "good" cholesterol and reduce LDL "bad" cholesterol.
+Losing weight, especially belly fat, raises your good and lowers your bad cholesterol.